pebble/pebble-android-sdk/README.md

  - The [PebbleKit Android Example](https://github.com/pebble-examples/pebblekit-android-example)
    shows how to perform basic use of AppMessage between a Pebble watchapp and an Android companion app.

-If you would like to use Eclipse to compile the examples, be sure to review the [`README-ANDROID.txt`][readme-android] file which details how to build and run Pebble Android examples in Eclipse.

 ## Using PebbleKit Android

 As of version 2.5, PebbleKit Android is distributed as a library on the